brokengoose/update-o-matic/README.md

 that could be run by non-technical relatives on the desktop.
 Therefore, the emphasis is on safety rather than efficiency.

+## Requirements
+1. bash
+2. ability to run as root (or equivalent, like sudo)
+3. If you're running Linux, lsb_release must be installed to detect which distribution you're running.

 ## General update order
 1. Update third-party repos or tools that run on top of the OS.
 Macports, etc.
 2. Run any OS cleanup, fix, or check commands.
 If possible, the script should